The quick iPhone 12 Pro review: Apple’s on 5G and camera autopilot

 A14 Bionic: Laptop-class power in your pocket, but to what end?

 The A14 Bionic CPU and GPU inside every iPhone 12 model was inevitable — in the works for years with global chip manufacturing powerhouse TSMC, and the first consumer chip featuring bleeding edge 5-nanometer fabrication technology.
-Without getting overly technical, the A14 nearly shrinks the computing performance of a modern laptop down to pocket size, nearly rivaling the speed of the larger A12Z chip found in Apple’s latest iPad Pro tablets.
-Most iPhone apps won’t take advantage of all that horsepower, and if they did, they would eat the phone’s battery at two or three times its normal rate, but the capacity’s there when it’s needed.
+Without getting overly technical, the A14 nearly shrinks the computing performance of a modern laptop down to pocket size, almost rivaling the speed of the larger A12Z chip found in Apple’s latest iPad Pro tablets.
+Most iPhone apps won’t take advantage of all that horsepower, and if they did, they would eat the phone’s battery at two or three times its normal rate, but the capacity’s there when you need it.

 I benchmarked the iPhone 12 Pro using Geekbench 5.2.5 and got single/multi-core scores of 1583/3688.
 That’s up roughly 6-18% compared with the same app’s iPhone 11 Pro scores of 1336/3484, but mixed versus the current iPad Pro: 41% faster in single-core (1125) and 20% slower in multi-core (4444).
 Similarly, Metal GPU test numbers shot up from the iPhone 11 Pro’s 7525 to 9079, a nearly 21% improvement for the iPhone 12 Pro, though it was notably 32% lower than the A12Z’s iPad Pro’s 12023 Metal result.